 - How long have you been in business?

-- Are there any extra fees I should know about, such as for flights of stairs or distance the moving truck is parked from the door?
+- Are there any extra fees I should know about, like for flights of stairs or the distance the moving truck is parked from the door?

 - Is this a binding estimate?
 If the estimate is non-binding, you may end up with extra fees on moving day.